About

 MScOT Selection Process

-The actual cut‑off mark is based on the applicant pool, but typically applicants entering the MScOT program have a cumulative GPA of 3.3 or higher.
+The first cut-off is based on the cumulative converted grade point average for all years of undergraduate university study.
+The actual cut-off mark is based on the applicant pool, but typically students entering the MScOT program have a cumulative GPA of 3.3 or higher on a 4-point scale.

-The second stage of the selection process involves assessing your CAFs and Statement of Intent.
-The Statement should demonstrate an informed career decision and the particular strengths, experiences and abilities that you would bring to the profession.
+The Statement of Intent should demonstrate an informed career decision and the strengths, experiences and abilities that the candidate would bring to the profession.

-You will be ranked for offers and placement on the waiting list using all assessment criteria.
+Candidates will be ranked for offers and placement on the waiting list using all assessment criteria.

 MScOT Additional Information